-I. INTRODUCTION

-A. Random RNA
+1.1.
+Random RNA

 Together with DNA and proteins, RNA plays a key role in biology.
-As such it is important to understand their spatial conformations.
-While for proteins the lowest-energy fold depends strongly on the chemical constitution, and is only tractable numerically, the problem for RNA is simpler, due to a clear separation in energy scales between primary structure (the sequence), secondary structure (pairing of bases in a fold) and tertiary structure (embedding of a fold in 3-d space).
+As such, it is important to understand its spatial conformations.
+While for protein the lowest-energy fold depends strongly on the chemical constitution, and is only tractable numerically, the problem for RNA is simpler, due to a clear separation in energy scales between primary structure (the sequence), secondary structure (pairing of bases in a fold) and tertiary structure (embedding of a fold in 3d space).

-RNA molecules consist of 4 bases, adenin, guanin, cystein and thymin, which are attached to a flexible sugar-phosphate backbone.
-In contrast to DNA molecules, there does not exist a complementary strand, and the RNA molecule has to fold back onto itself.
-Experimentally important (see e.g. [1]) is the observation, that topologically intertwined pairings such as knots and pseudo-knots do not seem to play a crucial role for the structure, though they are present [2].
+RNA molecules consist of four bases-adenine, guanine, cytosine and uracil-which are attached to a flexible sugar-phosphate backbone.
+In contrast to duplex DNA molecules (where uracil is replaced with thymine), there does not exist an independent complementary strand and the RNA molecule folds back on itself.
+Experimentally important (see, e.g., [1]) is the observation that topologically intertwined pairings such as knots and pseudo-knots do not seem to play a crucial role for the structure, though they are present [2].
 Therefore, for many problems and for many practical purposes, the folding configuration may be considered as topologically planar, which graphically amounts to the rule to draw the sequence and the pairings on the plane without self-intersection (figure 1).
-This approximation makes the problem of RNA folding considerably simpler, since it allows for instance a recursive calculation of the partition function of a RNA strand in a polynomial time (as a function of the length of the strand).
-A lot of work has now been invested to find the most efficient algorithm [3, 4, 5].
+This approximation makes the problem of RNA folding considerably simpler, since it allows, for instance, a recursive calculation of the partition function of an RNA strand in a polynomial time (as a function of the length of the strand).
+A lot of work has now been invested to find the most efficient algorithm [3]-[5].
 The planar approximation is also the starting point for the study of more general configurations, by performing expansions in terms of the topological number of the latter.
 Such studies may involve beautiful mathematical tools like random-matrix theory [6].